Question

 Common questions

-It is usually a healthy range rather than one exact number.
+It is usually a healthy range based on sex, age, muscle mass, and goals rather than one exact number.

 Yes.
 Age and sex both affect how the range should be read.